romerorainier/testcomposer/README.md

 - A model driven tool to read provided model per specific file pattern.
 - Scalable since its config base.
-- Can read UTF-8 data.
+- test change here Can read UTF-8 data.
 - With configurable messaging base on $LANG provided in specific model.

 # usage